-Editor’s note: This post has been updated as of Saturday, September 25, 2021.
+Editor’s note: This post has been updated as of Wednesday, September 21, 2022.
 Note that this list only reflects changes in effect beginning with the 2022-23 academic year.
+The most recent list of changes can be found here.
 If you wish to see changes for the 2021-22 season, please see this post.
+For changes effective with the 2023-24 academic year or later, please see this post.
 This article will be updated throughout the 2021-22 academic year as more changes become known.

 If this post seems familiar to another list on this site, you would be correct.
 That list covered changes from 2019-20, 2020-21, 2021-22, and some of the other future realignment changes.
 Given the increasing number of entries, it was becoming cumbersome to list so many changes in one article.
 The list presented below will not cover anything from the current 2021-22 season or prior and the previous list will not be updated with any news for changes occurring in the 2022-23 academic year or later.